-We invite you to peruse this plan and its six overarching "Priorities for Success."
+We invite you to peruse this plan and its six overarching “Priorities for Success.”
 Note that each priority lists explicit goals to fulfill these priorities.
-In a separate document, specific tools, metrics, and timelines are aligned with these priorities and goals so that effective assessment and quality improvement can occur.
+Specific tools, metrics, and timelines are aligned with these priorities and goals so that effective assessment and quality improvement can occur.

 This ongoing process of planning and assessment will increase the overall efficiency of the seminary.
-The result will be an even more prudent use of the precious funding our benefactors bequeath to us each year to accomplish our vital mission.
+Implementation of the plan will result in an even more prudent use of the precious funding our benefactors bestow upon us each year to accomplish our vital mission.

-The 2016–2021 Institutional Strategic Plan is a guide star to help Sacred Heart Major Seminary navigate toward its one hundredth year, 2019, and for decades beyond.
+The 2022–2027 Institutional Strategic Plan is a guide star to help Sacred Heart Major Seminary navigate the future.
 Will you join us and be a part of this blessed journey?
-Quite simply, you will be helping to ensure that the Gospel is proclaimed.
+Quite simply, you will be helping to ensure that the Gospel is proclaimed to all nations.